eProsima/vulcanexus/docs/rst/tutorials/tools/prometheus/prometheus.rst

 ^^^^^^^^^^

 It is recommended (although **not required**) to install *Prometheus* for being able to visualize gathered statistics.
-If not installed, data will still be exported and visible in the terminal, but no graphs will be displayed.
+If not installed, data will still be collected and visible in the terminal, but no graphs will be displayed.
 Follow the installation guide from the `official website <https://prometheus.io>`_.
 The configuration file needed to replicate this demo can be found `here <https://raw.githubusercontent.com/eProsima/Fast-DDS-statistics-backend/main/examples/cpp/ROS2Prometheus/prometheus.yml>`_.